 Make sure to limit time watching T.V. or playing video games and encourage your children to play outside.
 The Mayo Clinic reports that kids who watch more than an hour or two of television a day are at greater risk for a number of health problems, including2:

 - Behavioral difficulties, including emotional, social, and attention disorders

 - Irregular sleep, including trouble falling asleep and resisting bedtime

-Along with these healthy habits, taking a daily children's multivitamin can provide your child with a great foundation for health and help develop a habit of self-care.
+Along with these healthy habits, taking a daily children's multivitamin can help your child develop a habit of self-care.
 NATURELO offers two great-tasting options for kids: our Chewable Multivitamin for Children and our Whole Food Vitamin Gummies for Kids.
-These natural multivitamins come from real fruit and vegetable sources, so your kid can get Nature's full nutritional package.

 3. The Surprising Benefits of Reading With Your Kids, Novak Djovak Foundation, April 2016